Sunset view of Barranquilla Colombia

 Photo by Travelhapp, San Antonio de Salgar castle, Puerto Colombia

-16. Relax at a beautiful Caribbean beach South of Barranquilla
+2. Relax at a beautiful beach South of Barranquilla

-To get to some really beautiful beaches, you have to drive around 45 min south from Barranquilla.
-Santa Verónica, Puerto Velero and Caño Dulce are great beach destinations with clear waters and white sand.
-Rumors suggest that Santa Verónica is an up-and-coming kite surfing destination.
+To get to some beautiful Caribbean beaches, you have to drive around 45 min south from Barranquilla.
+Santa Verónica, Puerto Velero and Caño Dulce are great beach destinations.
+Santa Verónica is also an up-and-coming kite surfing destination, especially at Salinas del Rey.
+Have a look at our TikTok video to get an impression.
+Santa Veronica is still pretty off the beaten path and many restaurants only open during the weekend and in high season.

 There are local buses going south that can drop you off along the road.
-You can also look for other solo travelers to share a taxi on Travelhapp (in the “Activities” section).
+You can also look for other solo travelers to share a taxi.
 Taxis are very affordable in Colombia and you can negotiate the price beforehand with the driver.

 The Parque Isla de Salamanca is a protected area with a unique ecosystem that includes mangrove forests, endemic wildlife and little beaches.
 Visiting the park makes a great day trip from Barranquilla.
 To get to Salamanca Island you can take the bus from Terminal de Transporte de Barranquilla towards Santa Marta and hop-off after about 35 minutes at the Los Cocos visitor center (view on Google Maps).
 You can also go by boat from Malecon Puerta de Oro in Barranquilla (view on Google Maps), although this option may not always be available.